CERT-Polska/mwdb-core/docs/whats-changed.rst

 Database migration may take a while during upgrade and requires extra space (~70% more) because major data must be copied from one table to another.

-It's also recommended to make a database backup before upgrade.
+It's also recommended to **make a database backup before upgrade**.

 [New feature] Rich attributes rendering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-...
+Starting from v2.8.0, MWDB Core supports rich attribute value rendering.
+For more information, see :ref:`Rich attributes guide`.

 [Important change] Upgrade to Karton v5.0.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~